 How to choose the best office chair for you

 Adjustability is the other major factor.
-A good office chair should allow you to adjust pretty much everything, including the following:
+The best office chairs should allow you to tweak pretty much everything, including the following:

 - Seat height

 - Backrest height

 That's important because every person is different; getting a chair that allows you to adjust all of these things lets you configure it to your unique body shape.
 Generally, the more expensive the chair, the more things you'll be able to adjust.
 Chairs that cost less than $100 will usually only let you change their height.

 In order to test the best office chairs to review them and see how well they stack up against one another, I spend a few weeks sitting in each one.
 During this time, I see how well each office chair supports my back, shoulders and arms and determine their comfort level.
 In addition to comfort, I also take a close look at how easy each chair is to adjust and whether or not the changes I make to a chair stay that way.

 While I review many of these office chairs on my own from the comfort of my home, I also have family and friends of different weights and heights test them out too.
 This gives me a better idea of how well each chair will work with different body types and I can gauge someone else’s reaction to sitting in them for the first time.
 For the chairs that other members of the team at Tom’s Guide review, they do something similar when working remotely but if they’re in the office, other co-workers come and try out each chair.

 During our testing process, I also take note of each chair’s design, appearance and how customizable they are.
 At the same time, I inspect their materials and parts and see how well they hold up over time.
 Since few people build furniture as often as I do, I take a lot of notes while building each chair to see how easy or difficult it might be for someone with less experience to build one.
 I assemble every office chair on my own but I point out in my reviews where having someone else to help during the assembly process can make it easier or speed up things by quite a lot.